fermi-ad/controls/README.md

 ## Bug reports

-You can [report bugs](https://github.com/fermi-ad/controls/issues/new?assignees=&labels=bug&projects=fermi-ad/13&template=bug_report.yaml) using the form in the issues tab.
+You submit can [report bugs](https://github.com/fermi-ad/controls/issues/new?assignees=&labels=bug&projects=fermi-ad/13&template=bug_report.yaml) using the form in the issues tab.

 ## Feature requests